den-materials/php-wordpress/README.md

 The most important component of Tools is the import/export option.
 Everything you write and publish on Wordpress is saved into a SQL database, making it easy to back up and move website locations.
 Every piece of content is completely seperate from your code and theme, so if your entire site gets deleted, you can easily have it up and running again in minutes with a proper backup.

 - **Export**: Allows you to download a SQL table of your entire Wordpress site.
 I highly suggest doing this every 3 months or so, depending on how frequently your site is updated.
-Your DB will not be backed up via Git, so its essential that you keep multiple copies of it just in case.
+Your DB will not be backed up via Git, so it's essential that you keep multiple copies of it just in case.

 - **Import**: Allows you to upload a Wordpress SQL table, essentially restoring a lost site.
 Keep in mind though that Wordpress can only run on one DB at a time - you'll have to either overwrite or permanently join your tables in order to update it.